 Honestly, the Vesuvius eruption is not even the most interesting part of the story of the Italian city.
 How much do you know about daily life before the eruption of Mount Vesuvius?
-Hopefully, these facts about Pompeii will shed some light on one of the most famous ancient catastrophes and natural disasters in recorded history, as well as the vibrant society that preceded it.
+Hopefully, these facts about Pompeii will shed some light on one of the most famous ancient catastrophes in recorded history, as well as the vibrant society that preceded it.

 The Disaster Of Pompeii Coined The Word "Volcano"

 When most of us hear the word “Pompeii,” our minds probably go to volcanoes and hot lava.
 The citizens of Pompeii themselves, however, didn’t know what a volcano was.

 Before the eruption of Vesuvius in 79 CE, there was no word for volcano.
 They had to come up with one right after the catastrophic eruption.
 The word is derived from “Vulcan," the Roman God of Fire.

 Pompeii’s Citizens Had Perfect Teeth

 During the 1800s, the skeletal remains found in Pompeii were cast in plaster for protection.
 This made research and examination impossible for scientists at the time, but, thanks to contemporary technology (more specifically, multi-layer CT scans), modern Italian scientists were able to make 3-D reconstructions of the skeletons that provided interesting insights into life in Pompeii.